microsoft/playwright/docs/src/service-workers-experimental-network-events.md

 ---

 :::warning
 If you're looking to do general network mocking, routing, and interception, please see the [Network Guide](./network.md) first.
-Playwright provide's built-in APIs for this use case that don't require the information below.
+Playwright provides built-in APIs for this use case that don't require the information below.
 However, if you're interested in requests made by Service Workers themselves, please read below.
 :::

 [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) provide a browser-native method of handling requests made by a page with the native [Fetch API (`fetch`)](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) along with other network-requested assets (like scripts, css, and images).